nrw-digital/week-notes/en/updates/_posts/2023-01-06-week-notes.md

 ## A surprisingly fishy flow

-This week, as part of a refresh of our web content toolkit, we published an updated version of our content request form.
+This week - as part of a refresh of our web content toolkit - we published an updated version of our content request form.

 We receive a lot of requests and they are varied.
 We meet twice a week to prioritise the requests, identify what we can do right away, what needs extra work, and (of course) what we just can’t do.